Arithmeum

 How long should I spend visiting?

-Visitors typically spend a few hours at Arithmeum to fully appreciate the exhibits and engage with interactive displays.
+Most visitors spend around two to three hours at Arithmeum to fully appreciate the exhibits and interactive displays.

 Is photography allowed?